Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 — **Typography** —

-**Roboto** which is one of the most popular google fonts is used for all the texts in general because good readability is an important factor for users e-commerce websites.
+**Roboto** which is one of the most popular google fonts is used for all texts in general because good readability is an important factor for users e-commerce websites.
 Robot is a default font for Android so many users are very familiar with it as well.

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/ux/roboto.png)